 Prior to the award of a contract, an offeror must hold a valid Alaska business license.
-However, in order to receive the Alaska Bidder Preference and other related preferences, such as the Alaska Veteran and Alaska Offeror Preference, an offeror must hold a valid Alaska business license prior to the deadline for receipt of proposals.
 Offerors should contact the Department of Commerce, Community and Economic Development, Division of Corporations, Business, and Professional Licensing, PO Box 110806, Juneau, Alaska 99811-0806, for information on these licenses.
 Acceptable evidence that the offeror possesses a valid Alaska business license may consist of any one of the following: